Safeguarding

 • The person who has overall responsibility for safeguarding: Mr J Thompson

-• Deputy Safeguarding lead: Mrs Mansfield and Mrs Pullen
+• Deputy Safeguarding lead: Mrs Pullen

 Further information